Limitations and Improvements of the Intelligent Driver Model (IDM): Introduction

 \subsection{The aim of this contribution}

 The introduced IDM has two mathematical and modelling drawbacks: \begin{itemize} \item The velocities of specific vehicles might become negative at specific times, which might not be desirable from a modelling point of view. \item The velocities of specific vehicles might diverge to \(-\infty\) in finite time, so that the solution of the system of ODE's ceases to exist. \end{itemize} We will discuss these drawbacks and determine under which conditions on the initial datum and parameters they can happen.
-Additionally, we will establish the well-posedness of the IDM for certain parameters.
-At last, we will present several improvements so that the solutions exist on every finite time horizon.
+We will present several improvements so that the solutions exist on every finite time horizon.